stac-extensions/product/README.md

 This field superceedes the `sar:product_type` field.

+#### product:acquisition_type

+The product acquisition type in this extension is an enumeration text that providers can use to descibe their product types.
+As described in the [specifications](https://docs.ogc.org/is/10-157r4/10-157r4.html):

+> Used to distinguish at a high level the appropriateness of the acquisition for "general" use, whether the product is a nominal acquisition, special calibration product or other.

+Admitted values are:
+ - `nominal`
+ - `calibration`
+ - `other`

 #### Timeliness

 Below you can find an example that shows how the timeliness fields could be used.